GeospatialPython/pyshp/README.md

 without writing the others.
 So in addition to being a complete shapefile library, it can also be used as a basic dbf (xbase) library.
 Dbf files are a common database format which are often useful as a standalone simple database format.
-And even shp files occasionaly have uses as a standalone format.
+And even shp files occasionally have uses as a standalone format.
 Some web-based GIS systems use an user-uploaded shp file to specify an area of interest.
 Many precision agriculture chemical field sprayers also use the shp format as a control file for the sprayer system (usually in combination with